Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 - Java / Scala: [writeDelimitedTo](https://developers.google.com/protocol-buffers/docs/reference/java/com/google/protobuf/MessageLite#writeDelimitedTo-java.io.OutputStream-) and [parseDelimitedFrom](https://developers.google.com/protocol-buffers/docs/reference/java/com/google/protobuf/Parser#parseDelimitedFrom-java.io.InputStream-)

 The JVM (Scala) implementation of Jelly also supports the delimited variant – [see the documentation](../jvm/reactive.md#byte-streams).

+## Internet media type and file extension

+The RECOMMENDED media type for Jelly is `application/x-jelly-rdf`.
+The RECOMMENDED file extension is `.jelly`.

+The files SHOULD be saved in the [delimited variant of Jelly](#delimited-variant-of-jelly).